theolivenbaum/resin/README.md

 ####FieldReader

-You have already seen the in-memory representation of the field file:
+The complete in-memory representation of the field file:

 	// tokens/docids/term frequency
 	private readonly IDictionary<string, IDictionary<int, int>> _tokens;

+	// the char's of the tokens, arranged in a tree structure private readonly Trie _trie;

 A field reader can do this:

 	var tokens = reader.GetAllTokens();